mseminatore/bintools/cisc/README.md

 ## Instruction Design

 To keep things simple I tried to avoid including any extra instructions which were not strictly necessary.
-For example, rather than include a compare instruction `CMP` to compare a value to the accumulator `A` a typical replacement is to `SUB` the value from `A` and branch based on the result.
-The tradeoff then is the need to frequently preserve `A` via a `PUSH` to the stack followed by a restore of `A` via a subsequent `POP`.
+Initially, rather than include a compare instruction `CMP` to compare a value to the accumulator `A` I had planned to recommend the use of `SUB` to compare to the value from `A` and branch based on the result.
+The tradeoff of course would be the need to frequently preserve `A` via a `PUSH` to the stack followed by a restore of `A` via a subsequent `POP`.
+Given how frequently comparisons are used, the extra code space and performance of added `PUSH` and `POP` instructions seemed unwise.

 Similarly, there are no special register transfer functions.
 All such moves can be accomplished by an apropriate `PUSH` and `POP` via the stack.